 Administration

 The administrative staff oversee the business and daily operations of the school.
 General areas of responsibility include finance, legal, outreach, enrollment, health, safety, marketing, logistics, and communication.
-A number of staff members are needed to achieve this, including an Administrative Director, an Enrollment Coordinator, a Registrar, a front Office manager, a bookkeeper, and a Site Coordinator.
+A number of staff members are needed to achieve this, including an Administrative Director, Development Director, Enrollment Coordinator, Registrar, front Office manager, bookkeeper, and Site Coordinator.

 Administrative Director